 The Different Types Of Side Impact Crashes

-While there can be many factors that contribute to side impact crashes, in most instances they are considered either a broadside or sideswipe type of collision
+While there can be many factors that contribute to side-impact crashes, in most instances they are considered as either broadside or sideswipe type of collisions.

-Broadside Collisions – these types of side impact crashes are often referred to as a t-bone crash, where a vehicle is hit flush with either the front or rear end of the other vehicle.
+Broadside Collisions – These types of side-impact crashes are often referred to as t-bone crashes, where a vehicle is hit flush with either the front or rear end of the other vehicle.

 As you may imagine, the amount of damage that is incurred by both vehicles depends on the force of the impact (directly related to speed), however as most modern cars are being designed to crumple in order to absorb some of that impact, the chances of passengers surviving an accident have greatly increased over time.

 With this in mind, in cases where a victim may have been killed in a t-bone accident years ago, they may survive a similar accident by being in a newer, better engineering vehicle.
 By adding side pillar and seat-belt airbags, motorists are given an even better chance of surviving a potentially fatal crash.